tripathydevjyoti/Quantum-Machine-Learning-/README.md

 * topology-aware transpilation; and
 * two-pass SPSA-to-Adam training.

 The Aachen runs are currently executing in production through Slurm-based HPC workflows.
-Noisy results will be added to the publication-facing tables only after each required experiment block is complete and its validation checks pass.
+Noisy results will be added to the tables only after each required experiment block is complete and its validation checks pass.
 This avoids presenting incomplete seed or depth comparisons.

 ## Study overview